GrahamPaasch/pattern-pals/README.md

 - **Notification Management**: Mark notifications as read, filter by type
 - **Pull-to-Refresh**: Refresh data throughout the app
 - **Data Persistence**: All user data saved locally with AsyncStorage
+- **Offline Sync**: Local changes sync to the cloud once a connection is available

 ### 🔧 **Technical Features**